gabrielcammany/Hangman/README.md

 ## [Phase Three](PhaseThree/)

-Finally this phase is only focused on the visual part of the project.
-It will show the game state in a display through a VGA connector, based on the number of errors the user has commited.
+Finally, this phase is only focused on the visual part of the project.
+It will show the game state in a display through a VGA connector, based on the number of errors the user has committed.

 A visual idea of how the project works is shown below